-Don`t forget that the pieces don’t have to move their maximum number of squares, they can stop off at any point – except in between 2 squares.
+Don’t forget that the pieces don’t have to move their maximum number of squares in any direction, they can stop off at any point – except in between 2 squares.

 You might have observed that knights go from light square to dark squares, and vice versa – this is always true.

-You guessed it, diagonal only, but not horizontally or vertically.
-They have no limit to how far they can travel in one direction, but as you guessed, they can not go through pieces that obstruct their way (like all pieces except knights).
+Bishops move diagonally only, never up and down; and never side to side.
+They have no limit to how far they can travel in one direction, but they cannot go through pieces that obstruct their way (like all pieces except knights).

-If the bishop is born on a light square at the beginning of a game, then it will never be able to go on a dark square, and vice versa, hence the terms ‘light squared bishop’ and ‘dark squared bishop’.
+If the bishop starts off on a light square at the beginning of a game, then it will never be able to go on a dark square, and vice versa, hence the terms ‘light squared bishop’ and ‘dark squared bishop’.
 The two different bishops have very different potentials as the game progresses.